-Technically, a conventional home loan is an option, but one that you are unlikely to be able to afford.
+Technically, a conventional home loan is an option but the requirements they have there are not as beneficial as FHA, VA, or USDA have.
 Conventional loans usually require an up-front payment of 20 percent of the home’s total value and the payment of expensive private mortgage insurance (PMI) for most of the mortgage period.
 Plus, high credit requirements often hovering around the 650-700 range.
 In short, these loans are exclusive and expensive.

-It’s an option that can come with a lot of risk, but if you and your co-signer are confident in your ability to pay off the mortgage it can be a big help.
+It’s an option that can come with a lot of risks, but if you and your co-signer are confident in your ability to pay off the mortgage it can be a big help.

 Rent-To-Own Low Income Housing In Michigan

 If you can’t buy a home, you can always rent one.
 That’s one way to find low income housing in Michigan for single mothers.
 But what if you’re actually looking for a permanent place to live?